 Wild Rice Salad with Cranberries and Walnuts

 Wild rice adds a nutty crunch and elegance to salads.
-This is a wonderful companion to squash dishes, and makes an excellent room temperature side dish for fall and winter holiday or company meals, especially Thanksgiving.
+This is a wonderful companion to squash dishes, and makes an excellent room temperature side dish for fall and winter holiday or company meals, especially a vegan Thanksgiving.
 Photos by Evan Atlas.

 Serves: 6 to 8

 - 32-ounce carton low-sodium vegetable broth, or 4 cups water with 2 vegetable bouillon cubes

 - 2 medium carrots, thinly diced, or 12 baby carrots, quartered lengthwise

 - 1/4 cup minced fresh parsley, or more, to taste

 - 1/3 cup chopped walnuts, toasted if desired